Yandex Cloud

 • backup: Flag showing whether the origin as a backup one.
 For more information about priorities, see Origin groups.

-2. Create resources:
+2. Create the resources:

-1. In the terminal, change to the folder where you edited the configuration file.
+1. In the terminal, go to the directory where you edited the configuration file.

-2. Make sure the configuration file is correct using the command:
+2. Make sure the configuration file is correct using this command:

 terraform validate

-If the configuration is correct, the following message is returned:
+If the configuration is correct, you will get this message:

 Success!
 The configuration is valid.

-3. Run the command:
+3. Run this command:

 terraform plan

-4. Apply the configuration changes:
+4. Apply the changes:

 terraform apply

-Terraform will create all the required resources.
+Terraform will create all required resources.
 You can check the new CDN resource using the management console or this CLI command:

 yc cdn origin-group list